ShiroDevv/Suzu.ts/README.md

 ## Contact :
 contact me on discord at Puppynuff#6284 if you need help with something, I will try to get to it.
 Discord server : https://discord.gg/zjBHr3DGft

+# I will update this with the replit link when I set it up